s9e/TextFormatter/docs/Getting_started/How_it_works.md

                              $renderer
 ```

-The parser object transforms plain text into XML, the renderer object transforms XML to HTML.
+The parser object transforms plain text into XML, the renderer object transforms XML into HTML.
 The XML can be transformed back to the original text using the `s9e\TextFormatter\Unparser::unparse()` static method.

 ```
         $parser->parse()